petetnt/apollo-client/docs/source/recipes/webpack.md

 ## Create-React-App

+`create-react-app@2.0.0` supports loadings `.graphql` files [out of the box](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-graphql-files).

-[react-app-rewire-inline-import-graphql-ast](https://github.com/detrohutt/react-app-rewire-inline-import-graphql-ast/) is available for users of [create-react-app](https://github.com/facebook/create-react-app/) that would like to use graphql files without needing to eject the app first.
+For `create-react-app@1` and under, [react-app-rewire-inline-import-graphql-ast](https://github.com/detrohutt/react-app-rewire-inline-import-graphql-ast/) is available for users of [create-react-app](https://github.com/facebook/create-react-app/) that would like to use graphql files without needing to eject the app first.

 ## Fragments